Graduation 2019 – Our Recap of the Most Memorable SpeechesBy Susie Adams

 Smith, a former engineer and investment banker and current founder, chairman and CEO of private equity firm, Vista Equity is the richest African American man in the United States.
 He is the 163rd richest person in America with a net worth of almost $5 billion.

 This is not his biggest contribution, but it certainly got the most attention, partially because of the national political and policy conversation about student debt.
 And it has motivated others.

-Locally, WBTV did a story about a local barbershop that raised the funds to pay the $4500 in fees of East Mecklenburg students (for overdue books, unpaid lunches, band fees, etc.) that could have kept some students from students from graduating.
+Locally, WBTV did a story about a local barbershop that raised the funds to pay the $4500 in fees of East Mecklenburg students (for overdue books, unpaid lunches, band fees, etc.) that could have kept some students from graduating.

 Headlines Barbershop and owner, Season Bennett stepped up.
 I hope that Smith’s gesture will continue to inspire others to step up in their own way.